kltm/how-to-write-an-awesome-issue/README.md

 differently and I thought it might be useful to try explaining it all the way through from the side of software development.

-## Image a world...
+## Imagine a world...

-To try and keep this abstract, let's image that we work at a company making an online video game.
+To try and keep this abstract, let's imagine that we work at a company making an online video game.
 This imaginary company does all of the things that you'd imagine that an imaginary game company would do: produce and maintain several games, have an account system, etc.
-Also, at this company, there is a division of labor: there are workers who are non-technical users/testers and there are workers who create and fix the games.
-One of the things that the former group of users does is report issues about various games to a central tracker, where the technical side tries to use that information to apply fixes and create improvements, all while trying to advance the software according to some external roadmap.
+Also, at this company, there is a division of labor: there are workers who are "non-technical" users/testers and there are workers who directly create and fix the games.
+One of the things that the former group of users does as part of their duties is report issues about various games to a central tracker, where the "technical" side tries to use that information to apply fixes and create improvements, all while trying to advance the software according to some internal roadmap.
 All pretty standard fare.

 ## The anatomy of an issue without issues